-Alfred-Almond's current network environment includes a 1 gigabit connection to the WNYRIC, and 2-10 gigabit broadband connections to the Internet.
+Alfred-Almond's current network environment includes a 1 gigabit connection to the WNYRIC, which will be upgraded to 2 gigabit connection in the summer of 2020.
+There are also 2-10 gigabit broadband connections to the Internet.

 3. Libraries and Media Center